Politics of Bulgaria: Presidential elections

+European elections

 Judicial branch

 The Bulgarian judicial system consists of regional, district and appeal courts, as well as a Supreme Court of Cassation and one Specialized Criminal Court.
 In addition, there is a Supreme Administrative Court and a system of military courts.
 The Presidents of the Supreme Court of Cassation and the Supreme Administrative Court as well as the Prosecutor General are elected by a qualified majority of two-thirds from all the members of the Supreme Judicial Council and are appointed by the President of the Republic.
 The Supreme Judicial Council is in charge of the self-administration and organisation of the Judiciary.

 A qualified majority of two-thirds of the membership of the Supreme Judicial Council elects the Presidents of the Supreme Court of Cassation and of the Supreme Administrative Court, as well as the Prosecutor General, from among its members; the President of the Republic then appoints those elected.

 The Supreme Judicial Council has charge of the self-administration and organization of the Judiciary.

 The Constitutional Court of Bulgaria supervises the review of the constitutionality of laws and statutes brought before it, as well as the compliance of these laws with international treaties that the Government has signed.
 Parliament elects the 12 members of the Constitutional Court by a two-thirds majority.
 The members serve for a nine-year term.

 Administrative divisions

 The territory of the Republic of Bulgaria is divided into provinces and municipalities.
 In all Bulgaria has 28 provinces, each headed by a provincial governor appointed by the government.
-In addition, there are 263 municipalities.
+In addition, there are 265 municipalities.